 - Institute of Translation and Interpreting (MITI)

 My teaching is centred on the MA in Applied Translation Studies, with a particular focus on computer-assisted translation technology, localisation, and project management.
-I lecture on translation theory, with sessions on translation technology and the translation industry, and am also involved in the supervision and assessment of translation projects (FR-EN, RU-EN) and dissertations within my areas of expertise across CTS.
+I lecture on translation theory, with sessions on translation technology, the translation industry, and ethics and am also involved in the supervision and assessment of translation projects (FR-EN, RU-EN) and dissertations within my areas of expertise across CTS.